Envelope Encryption - Putting Your Encryption Key in an Envelope Is the Safer Option

 What is envelope encryption?

 When we encrypt our data using an encryption key, it is protected, but we also need to protect that encryption key.
-Envelope encryption is the method of first encrypting plaintext data using a data key and then encrypting that data key with a different key.
+Envelope encryption is the method of first encrypting plaintext data using a key known as a data key and then encrypting that data key with a different key known as a root key or master key.

 It’s a two-step procedure: